Legal Clinic Unit

 Enrolment in the Legal Clinic elective unit (LAWS3005) is by application.

-There are certain prerequisites for you to be eligible to apply.
-Ideally, you will have completed Civil Procedure, Professional Responsibility and Corporate Law.
+To be eligible to apply, you will ideally have completed Civil Procedure, Professional Responsibility and Corporate Law.
 There is some flexibility in this, and we may be able to make some exceptions.
-Please contact the Law Clinic Manager to discuss your individual study plan.
+Please contact the Principal Lawyer to discuss your individual study plan.

 LAWS3005 is offered in each of Trimesters 1, 2 and 3.
-Enrolments are limited to 14 students in each teaching period.
+Enrolments are limited.

 Unit Learning Outcomes are: